kayex/sirius/README.md

 ### geocode
-Type `<address` followed by any sort of geographical location, and the `geocode` extension will fetch the exact address and coordinates for you.
+Type `!address` followed by any sort of geographical location, and the `geocode` extension will fetch the exact address and coordinates for you.

->**kayex**: <address Empire State Building
+>**kayex**: !address Empire State Building

 ⚡